Neck pain is common in modern lifestyles. Neck physiotherapy is common practice in private practice physio clinics.

 - Individualised exercise program to promote strength and flexibility

 - Relaxation therapy

 - Postural correction

-Yes!
 Neck physiotherapy can assist with reducing pain and increasing movement.

-You don’t need a doctor’s referral to see a physiotherapist for your neck pain.
+You don’t need a doctor’s referral to see a physiotherapist for your neck injury rehab.
 The physiotherapists at Pivotal Motion Physiotherapy will carry out a thorough assessment to correctly identify the source of your pain, discomfort, or limited mobility.
 We can then implement effective treatment and get you on the road to recovery.

-DO I NEED AN X-RAY OR SCAN?
+DOES NECK SPRAIN PHYSIOTHERAPY REQUIRE AN X-RAY OR SCAN?